Armenia

 Staffs

 Since 2020, Acted has been acting as one of the pivotal players in Armenia, bridging humanitarian and development efforts.
-Working closely with target populations and key stakeholders—including local and state governmental bodies, civil society organizations, and inter-agency groups—Acted’s integrated approach addresses the essential needs of vulnerable communities (including refugees, internally displaced people, disaster-affected population, etc.) while fostering sustainable development across livelihoods, infrastructure, environmental protection, institutional capacity, and social cohesion.
+Working closely with target populations and key stakeholders—including local and national bodies, CSOs—Acted’s integrated approach addresses the essential needs of vulnerable communities while fostering sustainable development across livelihoods, environmental protection, and institutional capacity.

 December 2024